 How to make fabric stool covers for a plain kitchen stool top using a colorful dishtowel.
-No sewing machine is needed.
-This post has been UPDATED.
+No sewing skills or machine is needed.

 How To Make No Sew Kitchen Stool Top Covers

-The book is out of print, but the projects in it are all inexpensive ideas that are easy to make.
+The book is out of print, but the projects that included chair slipcovers and no-sew window treatments as well inexpensive ideas that are easy to make.
 The book is dated, but the techniques are easily adaptable with today’s style, colors and fabrics.

-The stool with the brown pleather cover in the above photo is what my stools looked like before I added the blue and white dishtowel covers.
+The stool with the brown pleather cover that look likes a pin cushion with legs in the above photo is what my stools looked like before I added the blue and white dishtowel covers.

 - Stool with padded top

 - Three – 20 x 27 inch or larger dish towels

 - 3.4 roll of iron-on adhesive or fabric glue

 - Embroidery floss or yarn to match dish towel

 - Hot glue gun and glue sticks